 Applying heat can also reduce muscle tension and alleviate pain.
 Applying ice can reduce inflammation during a flare-up.

 The benefits of massage vary from person to person, and even at different times for the same person.
 Some will enjoy reduced pain, less stress, and better mobility immediately after treatment.
 Others may need several massages before they begin to notice a difference.
-It may also depend on how long you’ve had AS, and how far it has progressed.
+It may also depend on how long you’ve had AS and how far it has progressed.

 Some people with AS don’t tolerate massages well — even the lightest touch can be painful for them.
 Others report that massages cause their AS symptoms to worsen.
-If you decide to try massage therapy, to pay close attention to your body and watch for any negative effects.
+If you decide to try massage therapy, pay close attention to your body and watch for any negative effects.

 The bones in your spine shouldn’t be manipulated during massage therapy.
 This can lead to serious injury.
 Try to avoid deep tissue massage, especially if your symptoms are flaring.
 This more aggressive type of massage can be quite painful for those with AS.

 - Will your insurance cover massage therapy?
 If

 - What fees are involved, and do they differ

-- Does the therapist have experience with AS, or other types of arthritis?
+- Does the therapist have experience with AS or

 - What types of massage are offered?

 - Is the therapist board certified?
 Do they belong

 wear, and what parts of your body will be covered?

 Your primary care doctor or rheumatologist may know of massage therapists who specialize in therapeutic massage for people with arthritis.
-If not, take the time and call around.
+If not, take the time to call around.
 Massage therapy can be an important part of your treatment, so make sure you find the right therapist for you.